jhpyle/docassemble/_docs/code.md

   exception.
 Better yet, stick with using [`modules`] and [`imports`] to bring in names from other packages, and then you don't have to worry about this.
-* When **docassemble** prepares the variables for serialization, it will discard non-serializable names in the global namespace, but it **does not do this recursively**.
+* When the Steward prepares the variables for serialization, it will discard non-serializable names in the global namespace, but it **does not do this recursively**.
 So you can feel free to use non-serializable types in the global namespace, but if you use non-serializable types within lists, dictionaries, or attributes, an exception will be raised.

-While **docassemble** will allow you to do many things with code in [`code`] blocks, it is a best practice to put complicated code into modules, and only use rudimentary [Python] code in your interviews.
+While [DALang] will allow you to do many things with code in [`code`] blocks, it is a best practice to put complicated code into modules, and only use rudimentary [Python] code in DALang files.
-Ideally, non-programmers should at least be able to read and edit interview files, because subject matter experts are often not adept at coding.
-The more [Python] code you put into an interview file, the more non-programmers will be intimidated by the interview file and be unwilling to work with it.
+Ideally, non-programmers should at least be able to read and edit DALang files, because subject matter experts are often not adept at coding.
+The more [Python] code you put into a DALang file, the more non-programmers will be intimidated by the DALang file and be unwilling to work with it.
 If you can hide complexity behind a simple functional interface, you should do so.